CodeusTech/CodeusTech.github.io/docs/xcs/shell.md

 ## Shell Functions

 The XCS shell provides quick and easy frontend access to several system modules.
-When operating within the shell, it is not necessary to make *requests* to system functions (e.g. *ls*).
+When operating within the shell, it is not necessary to make *requests* to system functions.
 Instead, you can call the service function directly, and the shell will make the request automatically.

 Tether Modules that are automatically activated upon startup include:
-* XCS Filesystem
+* Firmware Drivers
 * Network Sockets
-* Foreign Function Interface

 ***